RoleModel/optics-mcp/README.md

 A Model Context Protocol (MCP) server for the Optics Design System, enabling LLMs to understand and work with design tokens, components, and documentation from https://docs.optics.rolemodel.design.

+## ⚠️ IMPORTANT: Understanding Optics

+**If you're an AI agent, read [SYSTEM_OVERVIEW.md](./SYSTEM_OVERVIEW.md) FIRST!**

+Optics uses a sophisticated HSL-based color system that's different from typical design systems.
+The system overview explains:
+- Why there's no `--color-primary` token (use `--op-color-primary-base` instead)
+- The three-layer token architecture (HSL base → Scale → On tokens)
+- How to find and use the correct tokens
+- Common mistakes and how to avoid them

+**Key insight:** Optics has 500+ color tokens organized as a predictable scale system, not simple name-value pairs.

 ## Overview

 This MCP server provides **14 tools** and resources for working with the Optics design system: